dfcastellanos/MEPLS/doc/tutorial/step1.md

 In this tutorial step, we will introduce the @ref mepls::element::Element<dim>  and @ref mepls::slip::Slip<dim> classes, the most fundamental building blocks of any model implemented with MEPLS.
 The element class represents the mesocale subdomains in which we discretize the simulated material.
+You can find a motivation for the approach in the section @ref Background and in the references therein.

 The slip class represents the internal mechanisms present within the elements by which slip events occur.
 First, you will learn the basics and explore the essential parts of their interfaces.
 Next, you can find the example program commented step by step.
 After that, you can find the results of running the program. (in this case, the results correspond just to the information printed on the screen).
 Finally, you can find the entire program.